litegraphdb/readme.io/docs/Credentials/overview-2.md

 ---
 ## Structure

-User objects have the following structure:
+Credential objects have the following structure:

 ```json
  {